learngermanghana/linguaspark/README.md

    ```

 2. Start a chat and send at least two messages.
-3. The assistant's reply should reference earlier messages, showing that the
+3. The assistant's reply should reference earlier messages.
+The app sends the
-   full conversation history is sent to the model.
+   **full conversation history** with every request.